-The result is shown in Table 2 where it is highlighted that, with an increased number of records, Cassandra has stable performance with respect to MongoDB, with an improvement of two times, while for small amounts of data MongoDB has better time performance but it consumes a lot of memory as shown in Table 3.
+The results are shown in Table 2, where it is highlighted that, with an increased number of records, Cassandra has a more stable performance than MongoDB, with a two-fold improvement, while for small amounts of data MongoDB, has better time performance but consumes a great deal of memory, as shown in Table 3.

-Data visualization
+Data visualisation

-The REST API provided by the server regulates not only data acquisitions, but also enables the development of Client-side applications to visualize the values permanently stored on the Server.
-Once the Client conforms to the REST APIs provided by the Cloud service, it can execute a certain number of queries on the stored values, the results of which will then be visualized through a template that can be chosen by the user itself.
+The REST API provided by the server not only regulates data acquisitions but also enables the development of client-side applications to visualise the values permanently stored on the server.
+Once the client conforms to the REST APIs provided by the cloud service, it can execute a certain number of queries on the stored values, the results of which will then be visualised through a template that can be chosen by the user themselves.

-A limited number of templates is provided for various purposes, such as the variables visualization, comparison with another unrelated variable or simply the display of the current state of the variable.
-Every instance of a template connected to a variable is referred to as “Widget” (see Figure 3).
-In addition, the Client application allows the definition of notification rules for each variable; these rules are then checked by the Server whenever a new value is received.
-If the notification rule matches the newly received value, the user, that created it, is alerted with the specified message.
-The conditions are all at the user’s discretion.
+A limited number of templates is provided for various purposes, such as variable visualisation, comparison with another unrelated variable, or simply the display of the current state of the variable.
+Every instance of a template connected to a variable is referred to as a ‘widget’ (see Figure 3).
+In addition, the client application allows for the definition of the notification rules for each variable, with these rules checked by the server whenever a new value is received.
+If the notification rule matches the newly received value, the user who created it is alerted via the specified message.
+In short, the conditions are all at the user’s discretion.

 Data analysis

-Two types of analysis are possible in this system: Online and Offline analysis.

-Online analysis

-To execute this type of analysis, the algorithms will be constantly running on a dedicated server for each data stream currently in use.
+Two types of analysis are possible in this system: online and offline analysis.
+To execute online analysis, the algorithms should be constantly running on a dedicated server for each data stream currently in use.
 For each new value (or window of values) the algorithms will update their state and will generate notifications if needed.
 For example, one of these algorithms could be tasked with sending an alert whenever a device deviates from its normal behaviour due to a fault, failure or malfunction.
-These algorithms provide insight into the current state of each device in real time, making it possible to detect problems before they negatively affect the system performance, according to the so-called “preventive maintenance” paradigm.
+These algorithms provide insight into the current state of each device in real time, making it possible to detect problems before they negatively affect the system performance, according to the so-called ‘preventive maintenance’ paradigm.

-Offline analysis

-After the system has been running for a certain period of time, there will be large amounts of data that describe the behaviour of the physical or simulated system.
-The analysis of this data may provide information on the efficiency of the process as a whole, which then can be used to make better decisions.
-Due to the nature of the problem, the amount of data to be analysed will be large, which could take prohibitive amounts of execution time.
-To solve this problem, Map-Reduce methods are required, which improve performance even when the algorithm needs to go over all the stored data to reach an useful conclusion [56].
-The algorithm is run in parallel on each node of the cluster on a different part of the data, and the results are then unified to provide the result of the algorithm as a whole.
-This is only possible because the chosen DBMS provides APIs for user defined Map-Reduce methods.
+Meanwhile, in terms of offline analysis, after the system has been running for a certain period of time, there will be large amounts of data that describe the behaviour of the physical or simulated system.
+The analysis of this data could provide information on the efficiency of the process as a whole, which can then be used to make better decisions.
+Due to the nature of the problem, the amount of data to be analysed will be large, which could involve prohibitive amounts of execution time.
+To resolve this issue, so-called map-reduce methods are required, which improve the performance even when the algorithm needs to go over all the stored data to reach a useful conclusion [56].
+The algorithm is run in parallel on each node of the cluster on a different part of the data, and the results are then unified to provide the results of the algorithm as a whole.
+This is only possible because the chosen DBMS provides APIs for user defined map-reduce methods.